-The Shih Tzu, also known as the Chinese Lion Dog or the Chrysanthemum Dog is an ancient Asian breed whose ancestors were sent to China as gifts from Byzantium during the Tang Dynasty.
-They bred these dogs for centuries in the Imperial Kennels.
-They were the favorite dogs of the royal family during the Ming Dynasty, which lasted from 1368 to 1644.
+The Shih Tzu, also known as the Chinese Lion Dog or the Chrysanthemum Dog, is an ancient Asian breed whose ancestors were sent to China as gifts from Byzantium during the Tang Dynasty.
+Breeders bred these dogs for centuries in the Imperial Kennels.
+They were the royal family’s favorite dogs during the Ming Dynasty, which lasted from 1368 to 1644.

 It wasn’t until the 1930s that the Shih Tzu and Lhasa Apso ceased being one breed.
 Today, the Shih Tzu is one of the most popular breeds in the world.

 The Shih Tzu is a solid, compact, short-coupled toy dog, covered with a long, elegant double coat.
-In addition, it possesses a high head carriage; a level back; a broad chest; straight, strong legs’ and an abundantly coated tail curved over the back.
+Also, it possesses a high head carriage, a level back; a broad chest; straight, strong legs, and an abundantly coated tail curved over the back.

 This breed possesses a broad, round head; a short square nose; large; round, wide-set eyes; and large, dropped heavily coated ears.
 We know the Shih Tzu for its regal and arrogant Temperament.

 Shih Tzu Breed Facts